Chicken Spaghetti

 Ingredient notes

-• Chicken: I always use boneless, skinless chicken thighs, but you can use chicken breasts, leftover rotisserie chicken, or even leftover turkey.
+• Chicken: I always use boneless, skinless chicken thighs, but you can use skinless chicken breasts, leftover rotisserie chicken, or even leftover turkey.

 Step-by-step instructions